-In the second phase of the project, the research team is building a neural network that will derive the correct information for the intended tool path from the motion tracking data.
-Here, the project partners are relying on a machine learning approach, in which the neural network learns to solve a predetermined task based on a variety of training data and subsequent evaluation of the result.
-In the CAMStylus project, the task is to determine the correct parameters for a desired tool path from the programmer's motion data and use them for path planning.
+In the second phase of the project, the research team is developing an artificial intelligence that will derive the correct information for the intended tool path from the motion tracking data.
 The planned path is then displayed graphically on the screen.

-In this project phase, the task is to generate the training data and build a neural network that is capable of mastering this task using the training data.
-The success of the training is then validated by tests.
-In a final step, the individual components are combined into a complete system consisting of the software and the tracking pen.
+In a final step, the individual components are combined into a complete system consisting of the software and the tracking system .
 Finally, the project team will demonstrate the practical suitability of the overall system using application-oriented demonstrators.

 The research project " CAMStylus – Development of an AI-supported virtual reality solution for the intuitive operation of computer-aided manufacturing systems" is funded by the German Federal Ministry of Education and Research (BMBF).

 DLR Project Management Agency – German Aerospace Center e.V.